projectralph/projectralph/README.md

 - 🌱 I’m currently learning ways to be a better developer

-- ⚡ Fun facts: I'm an competitive powerlifter🏋️‍♂️ and a digital nomad🌏
+- ⚡ Fun facts: I'm a competitive powerlifter🏋️‍♂️ and a digital nomad🌏

 - 📫 How to reach me **villalugo96@gmail.com**